 And I don’t just mean emotional stress.
-I often talk about those women doing lots of high-intensity exercise most days of the week (as I used to as well), because this can increase physical or oxidative stress inside our cells and tissues when we aren’t sleeping well.
+I often talk about women who are undertaking lots of high-intensity exercise most days of the week (as I used to as well).
+This can increase physical or oxidative stress inside our cells and tissues when we aren’t sleeping well.
 Like over-trained athletes, we then fail to heal properly when we don’t sleep.
-Inflammation builds up and this begins to affect several tissues and organs, including the gut microbiota.
-This is why I developed a brand new module for you during lockdown, called ‘Restore Your Grateful Gut in Menopause’ – you can read about it HERE.
+Inflammation builds up and this begins to affect several tissues and organs, including the gut microbiota and fat cells.

 Menopause is the biological gateway to our ageing.
 As such there are numerous changes that occur around the body that not only accelerates ageing but increases the build-up of inflammation.
 When inflammation is higher than normal, our chronic stress hormone called cortisol, remains higher than it should too.

 When cortisol is high in the body, this causes even more inflammation.
 And I talk about why this is, in my ONLINE Masterclass on Menopause webinar which I recorded for you in lockdown.
 Whilst it’s 2 hours long, you can pause it anytime you like.
-In there, you’ll hear me talk about the slide below.
 I never knew the importance of understanding the role cortisol has with our sleep hormone called melatonin, until I undertook my women’s healthy ageing studies and began to put the menopause symptom jigsaw together.